GSA-TTS/devCrew_s/CONTRIBUTING.md

 ## Types of Contributions

-We welcome the following contributions to the DevCrew ecosystem:
+We welcome the following contributions to the DevCrew ecosystem across all development domains:

 ### Protocol Contributions
 - 📝 **Improve Existing Protocols**: Refine step definitions for clarity or efficiency, enhance failure-handling and escalation paths, add examples and edge-case guidance